khaledev/ADT/README.md

 > **Which Eclipse version do I need to use?**

-The ADT plugin was tested with the latest Mars (4.5) version of the Eclipse IDE.
+The ADT plugin was tested with the latest Neon (4.6) version of the Eclipse IDE.
 It should also be compatible with older versions starting from Juno (4.2).

 > **Why GDB quits when I try to add a breakpoint?**